markyz89/would-you-rather/README.md

 ### Installation

-First, you need to clone this file to your local machine, which you can use by running the command:
+First, you need to clone this file to your local machine, which you can do by running the command:
 ### `git clone https://github.com/markyz89/would-you-rather.git`

 You should then run